evolvingstuff/vdw2/content/posts/chance-of-moderately-severe-covid-3x-less-likely-if-plant-based-diet.md

 ---

- **<span style="color:orange;">Note: The survey did not ask about vitamin D supplementation. %%%People on a plant-based diet have less diabetes and may also supplement with Vitamin D </span>**
+ **<span style="color:orange;">Note: The survey did not ask about vitamin D supplementation.
+People on a plant-based diet have less diabetes and may also supplement with Vitamin D </span>**

 <!-- {maketoc Title=""} -->